 Addiction therapy can also be split into two other categories: evidence based treatments and alternative therapies.
 Evidence-based interventions are supported by research and, while alternative therapies have some apparent success in clinical settings, they haven’t been verified through studies.
 Addiction therapy can also address root problems that may have contributed to your initial drug use.
 For instance, substance use disorders have a significant rate of comorbidity with other mental disorders, especially depression and anxiety.
 In some cases, substance abuse begins as a way of self-medicating to relieve negative symptoms of a mental disorder.
 Drug and alcohol addiction therapy, as well as our dual diagnosis treatments, can address these issues to remove the need to self-medicate and prevent mental disorders from triggering an eventual relapse.

 If you’re ready to find recovery for both your body and your mind, Diamond House Detox is here to help.
-We welcome you to come to our Sacramento home for a variety of individualized inpatient services.
+We welcome you to come to our Sacramento home for a variety of individualized inpatient and outpatient services.
 Don’t wait to find the life-saving detoxification and addiction therapy you need — contact us online or at (888) 205-9455 now.Call us for confidential help today.